affidaty-blockchain/trinci-sdk-assemblyscript/wiki/basic.md

 [^UP](#basic-concepts)
 ## Exports

+> You don't need to actually write functions described below.
+> They are generated and added automatically by transformer during compilation process.
+It is possible, however, to write custom alloc, run and is_callable, should the need arise.
+Upon detecting custom function, trasformer will just check it for signature correctness.
+> See [`index.ts` file](index_file.md) wiki section for more info and examples.

 In order for a smart contract to work properly a number of functions must be exported from entry file (usually `assembly/index.ts`):
-- #### `alloc(size: u32): u32`
+- #### `alloc(u32): u32`
-   **REQUIRED**
-   Gets called both by core and internally before writing anything to WASM heap.
-It allows to use internal wasm memory allocator to safely allocate a contiguous region of WASM heap of `<size>` bytes to store there data to pass to the smart contract.
-It accepts a 32-bit integer number representing size of data to allocate in bytes and returns memory offset at which to start writing data.
+   this function allows to safely allocate a contiguous region of WASM heap of `<size>` bytes to receive binary data from outside.

-- #### `run(ctxAddress: u32, ctxSize: u32, argsAddress: u32, argsSize: u32): u64`
+- #### `run(u32, u32, u32, u32): u64`
-   **REQUIRED**
-   This is like main() function in many programming languages: it is an entry point that gets called by core and, depending on the internal smart contract logic, calls other internal methods. `run()` gets passed MessagePack encoded CTX (execution context, more on that later) and raw unchanged transaction argument bytes.
-It returns a 64-bit number, which is two 32-bit numbers representing offset and size of MessagePack encoded return structure (more on that later).
+   This is like main() function in many programming languages: it is an entry point that actually gets called by core upon transaction execution.
-- #### `is_callable(methodNameAddress: u32, methodNameSize: u32): u8`
+- #### `is_callable(u32, u32): u8`
-   **HIGHLY SUGGESTED**
-   This function gets memory offset and size of the MessagePack encoded string containing name of the method.
-It returns 1 if such method can be called on this smart contract, 0 otherwise.
-Even if, technically, a smart contract can be executed perfectly fine even without this function exported, it is highly suggested to export such function in order to give core (and other smart contracts) a way to determine if a method can be called on your contract without actually trying to call it.

-> Functions described above are already implemented in boilerplate code, which can be found in `boilerplate` directory of the installed `@affidaty/trinci-sdk-as`.
-> See `Initial project setup` section for more.
+   This function returns 1 if a ceartain public method method can be called on this smart contract, 0 otherwise.

 &nbsp;

 ---
 [^UP](#basic-concepts)
-## Imports
+## Host functions

 These functions are implemented by the host (TRINCI core in our case) and declared as external functions inside smart contract code (`<package_install_dir>/@affidaty/trinci-sdk-as/sdk/env.ts`).
 More in dedicated [Host functions](host_functions.md) section